zsquareplusc/python-msp430-tools/doc/README-msp430-downloader.txt

     ##########################################################################
     ## Ask again before programming.
-    ## Recomended if no ther questions before programming are enabled, so that
+    ## Recommended if no ther questions before programming are enabled, so
-    ## the user has a chance to abort.
-It is forced on if "loop" programming
+    ## that the user has a chance to abort.
+It is forced on if "loop"
-    ## is on.
+    ## programming is on.
     #ask_start = Yes

     ##########################################################################
     ## Fake the progress bar and increment depending on state, not depending
     ## on data.
-Automaticaly set if the USB JTAG is used.
+Automatically set if the USB JTAG is used.
     fake_progess = No

     ##########################################################################